 - 3.7 The Council achieved Quality Scotland's Recognised for Excellence award in June 2015. - 3.8 Following feedback from Quality Scotland an improvement plan was developed which was agreed by Cabinet on the 19 January 2016.
-The Improvement Plan focuses on three key areas: - Performance Measures ensuring we have the correct indicators to track delivery of our Council Plan - Performance Staff agreeing recommendations on how best to manage and structure performance management staff - Knowledge Hub developing a central intelligence infrastructure which will be the key foundation towards the creation of an Intelligent Council.

-- 3.9 Work on the above areas is ongoing and will be further progressed in 2016 by the PMF. - 3.10 It is proposed that Cabinet agree to (a) approve the changes to the Performance Management Forum; (b) approve progress on the Performance Management Forum (PMF) work plan 15/16 and Recognised for Excellence; (c) approve the work plan for 16/17 and (d) refer the report to the Scrutiny and Petitions Committee for its consideration on the 24 August 2016.
+The Improvement Plan focuses on three key areas: - Performance Measures ensuring we have the correct indicators to track delivery of our Council Plan - Performance Staff agreeing recommendations on how best to manage and structure performance management staff - Knowledge Hub developing a central intelligence infrastructure which will be the key foundation towards the creation of an Intelligent Council. - 3.9 Work on the above areas is ongoing and will be further progressed in 2016 by the PMF. - 3.10 It is proposed that Committee agrees to note (a) the changes to the Performance Management Forum; (b) the progress on the Performance Management Forum (PMF) work plan 15/16 and Recognised for Excellence, and (c) the work plan for 16/17.

 Financial: Human Resources: It is anticipated that a robust performance management strategy will allow the Council to deliver its services in more effective and efficient manner, leading to longer term financial savings.
 The Council aims to further embed an effective performance management culture throughout the organisation.
 One of the key aims of the 'People Strategy' is to support and drive an organisational culture where excellence and innovation thrive and each employee has a clear 'line of sight' from their individual roles to key Council priorities.
-This aim has already been reflected within a completely revamped PPD process, which builds in both individual performance objectives as well as our new values, to reflect the importance of behaviours Legal: on performance outcomes.
-There are no legal implications.
+This aim has already been reflected within a completely revamped PPD process, which builds in both individual performance objectives as well as our new values, to reflect the importance of behaviours on performance outcomes.
+Legal: There are no legal implications.
 Equality: Through including equality performance measures, the Council will be able to embed it's equality obligations throughout its work.
 Environmental & There are no environmental and sustainability Sustainability: implications.
 Key Priorities: This report helps to support and deliver the Council's Strategic Priorities.
 Community Benefits: There are no community benefit implications.

-5.1 The Executive Leadership Team discussed the report on the 1 June 2016.
+5.1 The Executive Leadership Team discussed the report on 1 June 2016.
+Cabinet agreed the report on 21 June 2016.

-Elva Murray
+Elna Murray